devb-saratoga/financial-planning/README.md

 ### Hyperledger Composer REST SERVER
 #### Up and running

-You can use the client to create clients - C001, C002 Investments - BITC, ETHR
-And add it to the portfolio P001
+You can use the client to create clients - C001, C002.
+Investments - BITC, ETHR.
+And, add them to the portfolio P001

 ![UML Diagram of the model](test/art0507.png)

 Creating a client

 ![UML Diagram of the model](test/art0508.png)

 Creating an investment